"Should I File an Assessment Appeal?”

-This site does not address all the requirements or assessment types.
-It is intended only as a general guide to assist you in determining whether to file the most common type of appeal, a regular "decline in value" (Prop 8) appeal.
-What Happens to my Property Values When the Economy Recovers?
-As the housing market improves and market values begin to rise, properties that received reduction due to lower market values may see increases above the normal 2% to reflect the actual market value.
+Now the housing market is reacting to a much improved economy and market values are beginning to rise.
+This means that many properties may have been temporarily reduced below today’s actual market value.
 Therefore, homeowners may experience increases in their properties’ assessed values in subsequent years until full recovery is reached.
 Although these increases may be substantial, they may never exceed the property’s initial base value plus any added improvements value and a maximum 2% per year CPI inflation factor.
-The total of these three elements is called the "indexed value."
+The total of these three elements is called the “indexed value.”
 This indexed value remains your actual taxable assessed value.